frogsfrogs/frogsfrogs.github.io/custom-booking.md

 - Size in inches (please check with a physical ruler rather than eyeballing it)
 - Placement
 - Any reference images.
+- Are you local to NYC or coming from out of town? (this does not affect your booking, it is useful information to me when dealing with rescheduling and such)
 <br>

 I will let you know if I’m down to do the project with you, along with price quote and scheduling link.